This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission at no extra cost to you whatsoever.

 They are generally energy-efficient and consume less energy compared to the larger domestic AC fridges.
 If sized well, a 12V battery can keep the fridge running for several hours in a day.

 To connect the fridge to the battery, depending on the design of the fridge, you’ll likely need a cigarette lighter plug (provided) that you can plug into the vehicle’s cigarette lighter socket or a portable power station.
 Should your fridge or freezer fail to work, confirm that the battery is sufficiently charged.

 You can use a digital voltmeter to measure the battery voltage.
 Some fridges also have a display where you can read the battery voltage.

 They usually have a battery protection mode where they prevent damage to the battery from deep discharge should the voltage drop to a specified set-point usually 10.1 or 11.1V.

 Consult the fridge manual for the low voltage cut-out limits.

 What is the Best Battery Type to Power a 12V Fridge?

-You can connect your fridge to a deep cycle AGM, Flooded Lead Acid battery, or Lithium battery.
+You can connect the 12V fridge to a deep cycle AGM, Flooded Lead Acid battery, or Lithium battery.

 Lithium batteries also have more usable capacity than both AGM and flooded Lead Acid batteries (FLA) though they cost more than either battery type.